Cosys-Lab/Cosys-AirSim/README.md

 Cosys-Lab made extensive modifications to the AirSim platform to support multiple projects and research goals.
 Please contact a Cosys-Lab researcher to get more in depth information on our work or if you wish to collaborate.
-The [original AirSim MIT license](LICENSE) applies to all native AirSim source files.
+The [original AirSim MIT license](https://github.com/Cosys-Lab/Cosys-AirSim/blob/main/LICENSE) applies to all native AirSim source files.
-Please note that we use that same [MIT license](LICENSE) as which applies to all changes made by Cosys-Lab in case you plan to do anything within this repository.
+Please note that we use that same [MIT license](https://github.com/Cosys-Lab/Cosys-AirSim/blob/main/LICENSE) as which applies to all changes made by Cosys-Lab in case you plan to do anything within this repository.
 Do note that this repository is provided as is, will not be actively updated and comes without warranty or support.
 Please contact a Cosys-Lab researcher to get more in depth information on which branch or version is best for your work.
-The biggest difference is that this requires custom Unreal Engine!
-See [documentation](README.md#how-to-get-it) below.

-A manually maintained fork of this repository is available to the public: https://github.com/Cosys-Lab/Cosys-AirSim

 ### Associated publications